 When you work with an experienced surgeon, he will let you know what to expect from the procedure, provide you with patient references and review your health and medical history.
 You will be told to stop smoking for a few weeks before the injections and after and the surgeon will let you know if any medications need to be avoided in the weeks leading up to and after the surgery.

-Dr. George Bitar and Dr. Robert Centeno, at the Bitar Cosmetic Surgery Institute near Washington, DC, take your health very seriously.
-To learn more about the Brazilian butt lift procedure offered at their practice, call (703) 206-0506 for a consultation today.
+Dr. George Bitar, at the Bitar Cosmetic Surgery Institute near Washington, DC, take your health very seriously.
+To learn more about the Brazilian butt lift procedure, call (703) 206-0506 for a consultation today.